zakaria-gharbi/rbktn03-for-while-extra-material/README.md

 ## OffSight Week Sprint 2

-Don't start on this material of you did not finish the Prep Material
+Don't start on this material if you did not finish the Prep Material

-Go slowly on each question and read what is asked from you very Carefully
+Go slowly on each question and read what was asked from you very Carefully

 More Importantly remember to have fun

 Don't share your solution with any of your friends.

-You are doing helping them when you are not giving them the naswer more than you do when you give them the answer
+You are helping them when you are not giving them the answer more than you do when you give them the answer

-More Importantly remember to have fun

 # Hacking Time >= Fun Time